Melody1745/Used_Car_Market_Analysis/README.md

 The 2020 dataset: https://www.kaggle.com/austinreese/craigslist-carstrucks-data/version/5

+# 3. Data Preprocessing
+Including missing value processing, encoding cateforical feature, and data normalization, to prepare the data for eslblishing predictive model.

-# 3.Exploratory Data Analysis
+# 4.Exploratory Data Analysis
 In this section, I tested various characteristics of used cars and try to have a better understanding of the data, as well as look at different combinations of features with the help of figures while exploring the data.

-# 4. Data Preprocessing
-Including missing value processing, encoding cateforical feature, and data normalization, to prepare the data for eslblishing predictive model.

 # 5.Prediction
 In this section, different machine learning algorithms, including Linear Regression, Decision Tree Regressor, Random Forest Tree Regressor, and XGBoost, are used to predict price/target variables.
 I applied machine learning models as a framework for data analysis.
 The dataset is supervised data, which refers to fitting a model of the dependent variable to the independent variable, with the goal of accurately predicting the dependent variable for future observation or understanding the relationship between the variables.